colindembovsky/cols-agent-tasks/Tasks/VersionAssemblies/readme.md

 ### Windows Package.appxmanifest Versioning Example
 Previous windows store apps, and UWP apps use a Package.appxmanifest file to version the store packages.
 They can generally be versioned similarly.

-Note that these values do not have to be exactly three or four part version numbers, but in our example we will be using a short version with three parts, and full version with four parts.
-We are also assuming a four part build number as a source.
-You may adjust the approach as needed to accomodate different version structures, but these have been tested with app store delivery.

 The beginning of the `Package.appxmanifest` file might look like this:

 ```xml